What are the key features of the American Leather Comfort Sleeper?

 Other than the incredible night’s sleep that you’d get on a Comfort Sleeper over a traditional sleeper, the value in the American Leather Comfort Sleeper system rests in its choices.
 It is very similar to buying a car – if you are going to use the bells and whistles then why not spring for them?
 This sleep sofa will likely last longer than the car.

 If interested, you can check out Circle Furniture’s selection of Comfort Sleepers here.
 Don’t forget to ask about all of the different options for customizing your new sofa.
+Come into any of our 6 locations and chat with a designer!

 We hope to see you soon!